Explainer: What's at stake in WTO talks on fishing rules?

 WHO ARE THE MAJOR SUBSIDISERS?

-Global subsidies are estimated at $35.4 billion according to a 2019 study published in Marine Policy.
+Global subsidies are estimated at $35.4 billion according to a 2019 study published in Marine Policy here.

 The top five subsidisers are China, the EU, the United States, South Korea and Japan, it said.
 However, not all subsidies are “harmful” and within the scope of a WTO agreement.